jlmelville/smallvis/docs/spectral.md

 vertex is given by a weighted edge.

-The graph is represented as a matrix, $W$: an $N$ x $N$ matrix of edge weights (or "similarities" or "affinities"), where if $w_{ij}$ is large, that means object $i$ and $j$ are considered similar. $W$ is sometimes also called a kernel matrix and the function that generated the similarities as a kernel.
+The graph is represented as a matrix, $W$: an $N$ x $N$ matrix of edge weights (or "similarities" or "affinities": you may also see the matrix written as $A$), where if $w_{ij}$ is large, that meansobject $i$ and $j$ are considered similar.
+$W$ is sometimes also called a kernel matrix and the function that generated the similarities as a kernel.

 It doesn't particularly matter for this discussion what the kernel function is.
 Let's just say it's a Gaussian function of the Euclidean distances (which it